gforcada/flake8-deprecated/README.rst

 This means that projects relying on them must keep an eye on what's currently best practices.

-This flake8 plugin helps you keeping up with method deprecations ans giving hints about what they should be replaced with.
+This flake8 plugin helps you keeping up with method deprecations and giving hints about what they should be replaced with.

 This plugin is based on a python checker that was in `plone.recipe.codeanalysis`_.